tohojo/bufferbloat-net/content/codel/wiki/CakeFAQ.md

 ========

-[Cake](Cake.md) is the comprehensive queue management system the bufferbloat project has been working on since 2013 and now in general release.
+[Cake](Cake.md) is the comprehensive queue management system the bufferbloat project has been working on since 2013 and now in general release, circa release 4.19.
 It is the rollup of 3 years of deployment experience using the htb + fq\_codel based <link>sqm</link>-scripts.